Jermaine McGlashan: Coaching career

 McGlashan was appointed joint manager of the under-18 team at Ashford Town (Middlesex) in June 2021.
 In the summer of 2021, he signed for National League South side Maidstone United following his return from Cyprus.
 Having been restricted to appearances mainly from the bench, he left for Isthmian League Premier Division side Leatherhead as player/assistant manager on 8 January 2022.
 In November 2022 he was appointed manager of Fleet Town.

+In August 2023, he joined former club Gillingham with a coaching role in the academy as a part of the Premier League's and PFA's Player to Coach scheme.

+On 11 October 2023, McGlashan was appointed manager of Combined Counties League Premier Division South club AFC Croydon Athletic.

+On 15 September 2024, McGlashan departed the club via mutual consent.

 Career statistics

 Personal life

 McGlashan was born in England and is of Grenadian descent.

+He graduated in 2022 from Staffordshire University with a degree in Professional Sports Writing and Broadcasting.